This article first appeared in The Havok Journal on July 7, 2015.

 Ultimately, we are responsible for our own health.
 Ultimately we are responsible for our own actions.
 Ultimately, we are responsible to discuss what really matters.

-In my humble opinion, while important subjects to discuss during the right time and the right place, racism, gun control, and a Confederate flag needs to be discussed but not after a horrific incident which left nine people dead in a church in Charleston, SC.
+In my humble opinion, while important subjects to discuss during the right time and the right place, racism, gun control, and a Confederate flag needs to be discussed but not after a horrific incident that left nine people dead in a church in Charleston, SC.
 What we should be discussing is something much more taboo — Big Pharma and the psychotropic effects many drugs have that are being handed out like candy.